 The EU project BORN is developing a novel, bio-based and biodegradable polymer that, for the first time, can withstand high temperatures of up to 100 °C. This closes a key gap in the field of sustainable packaging materials, as conventional bio-based polymers typically resist only about 50–55 °C.

-The material is based on nature-inspired polymers – “safe and sustainable by design” – and a novel, patentable crystal nucleating agent.
-This additive enables controlled crystallization during industrial processing and gives the polymer its exceptional temperature stability.
+BORN material is produced via “safe and sustainable by design”, using nature inspired polymers and additives.
+A novel, patentable crystal nucleating agent enables controlled crystallization during industrial processing and gives the polymer its exceptional temperature stability.

 Wide range of applications